 I learned about the fraud triangle many years ago while studying for my ACFE exam.
 The fraud triangle was created by Criminologist Donald Cressey in the 1950s to explain a person’s motivation to commit fraud.
 His hypothesis was based on interviews with prison inmates.
 Cressey theorized that you need three elements to be able to commit fraud:

 - Rationalization – the individual’s mindset and determination/justification that it’s okay to commit the fraud or crime.
 “I’ve been paying my premium for decades… it’s my turn to cash in.”

-- Pressure – the motivation or reason to commit the fraud.
+- Pressure – the motivation or reason to commit fraud.
 Examples include financial distress, drug or gambling addiction, or the desire to maintain a lavish lifestyle.

-- Opportunity – the ability to commit the fraud.
-Lack of business controls give fraudsters the opportunity to commit a crime.
+- Opportunity – the ability to commit fraud.
+The lack of business control gives fraudsters the opportunity to commit a crime.

 Types of Insurance Fraud

-- Organized fraud, or hard fraud, is deliberate and takes planning often elaborate schemes among a group of people – sometimes including employees of an insurance company.
+Organized fraud, or hard fraud, is deliberate and takes planning often elaborate schemes among a group of people – sometimes including employees of an insurance company.
 Intentionally causing car accidents or submitting medical claims for services that were not needed or rendered are examples of everyday organized fraud that often go unnoticed and unpunished.